 For Adam was formed first, then Eve.
 And Adam was not deceived, but the woman being deceived, fell into transgression.
 (N.K.J.V.)

 And now let’s leave Jesus and Paul behind and mention a quick word about Luke.
 Not only did Luke consider Adam to be an actual man who once existed, he traced the genealogical family tree of Jesus all the way back to him.
 The verse is Luke 3:38, the concluding verse in Luke’s genealogy of Jesus:

 the son of Enosh, the son of Seth, the son of Adam, the son of God.
 (N.K.J.V.)

 Clearly, in all of these references it’s obvious that Jesus, Paul, and Luke took the Genesis creation story, including what it says about Adam and Eve, quite literally.
 So, if you are going to take on that story and try to explain it away, you are going to have to take on them as well.
 It’s not just two chapters in the Old Testament you are messing with; it’s doctrinal teaching from multiple passages and multiple characters in the New Testament.

 Now, if someone wants to deny all of the Bible, including the entire New Testament, well, that’s a whole other conversation for a whole other time.
 But let’s have none of this “buffet line” approach to scripture by which we try to keep the passages that suit us and dismiss those that don’t.
-Frankly, I have more respect for someone who looks me squarely between the eyes and says, “I think the entire Bible is about as factual as Jack & the Beanstalk” than I do someone who wants to keep the words of Jesus but explain away the creation week and the story of Adam and Eve.
+Frankly, I have more respect for someone who looks me squarely in the eye and says, “I think the entire Bible is about as factual as Jack & the Beanstalk” than I do someone who wants to keep the words of Jesus but explain away the creation week and the story of Adam and Eve.
 I mean, how can we trust a literal interpretation of John 3:16 if we can’t apply that same kind of interpretation to Genesis 1:16 and 2:16?
 Think about it.